JefMcD/JefMcD/README.md

 - 👋 Hi, I’m @JefMcD
 - 👀 I’m interested in ...
 Web Development, AI, Music and  Graphic Art
 - 🌱 I’m currently learning ...
-Django, Python, CSS, javascript and Web Development
+How to Love the Bomb and Stop Worrying
 - 💞️ I’m looking to collaborate on ...
 Anything
 - 📫 How to reach me ... send me a message